 && is the logical "AND".

-Or if you want to select variants that have at least one of several conditions fulfilled:
+In the case where you want to select variants that have at least one of several conditions fulfilled, provide each expression separately:

 4. Filtering on sample/genotype-level properties